 The overall findings could be highlited as follows: the recently accelerated movements in liberalization and globalization seem to have changed the outlooks upon the basic functions of higher education.
 The pursuit of knowledge for its own sake, which was once the basic principle, has been shifted towards a utilitarian and vocational emphasis.
 Another shift of signifiance has been observed on the methods - from behavioristic to cognitive approach.
 The most incompetible challenge experienced in this shift has been "replacing competition with collaboration."
 From the point of MET, the recent shifts are expected to match with its feature, basically international and vocational.
-Thus, the recent changes could be well ultilized by MET to enhance efficent and effictive productivity such functions, and to-the-point curricula in accordance with these functions.
+Thus, the recent changes could be well ultilized by MET to enhance efficient and effictive productivity

-The study comprises three parts: an overall evaluation on the functions expected from higher education, the means of accomplishing
+The study comprises three parts: an overall evaluation on the functions expected from higher education, the means of accomplishing such functions, and to-the-point curricula in accordance with these functions.